Johnny Mercer (politician): Afghan Unlawful Killings inquiry evidence

+In the end of March 2024, Mercer was given 10 days to disclose source of claims British troops engaged in war crimes in Afghanistan or face a potential jail term.
+He often declined to reveal the source of allegations of murder who covered up during his time as a backbench MP.
+Lord Justice Charles Haddon-Cave, the chair of the Afghanistan inquiry, who was working to obtain the consent of whistleblowers to pass on their names, gave time to Mercer until 5 April to provide a witness statement containing the names.
+He subsequently provided further information to the inquiry, but did not disclose any names and no further action was taken against him.

 Personal life

 Mercer is married to Felicity and they have three children.
-The family live in a small village on the edge of Bodmin Moor, in Cornwall.
+They live on the edge of Bodmin Moor, in Cornwall.
 For his work in Parliament, Mercer said in 2016 that he stays in a hotel on expenses.
 When first elected, he slept in East London on his boat several nights a week, stating in The Daily Telegraph at the time that it reduced his expenses costs.
 After local media reported he had started using hotels instead, he said it was due to the weather conditions and that his expenses claims were still lower than the maximum that could be allowed.

 On a summer boat trip in 2016, he rescued fellow Conservative MP Scott Mann who jumped into the water having been "ashamed to admit" he could not swim.
 In 2018 he won Channel 4's Celebrity Hunted Stand Up to Cancer, sharing the title with AJ Pritchard.
 In August 2020, Mercer sustained a head injury while canoeing on the Tamar, which was treated at Launceston medical centre; he subsequently spent three nights in Derriford hospital, following an infection complication requiring surgery.

 In December 2022, Mercer said that he had received death threats and online abuse from an anonymous person in Plymouth.
+In October 2023 he appeared on Channel 4 in the first episode of the prison documentary Banged Up.